Department-of-Vibes-and-Haiku-Warfare/.github/profile/README.md

 Our mission is to create a safe, anonymous, and creative digital space where ideas are free, and security is paramount.
 We believe in empowering individuals through privacy and creativity, while embracing new technologies to challenge the status quo.

-Stretch Goals: Become subject of vindictive executive order.
+Stretch Goals: Become subject of retaliatory executive order.

 ## What We Do